-Copies (number to be advised) of the prepared EIS should be lodged with the CoG for distribution to Advisory Agencies for comment and review during the public review period.
-In addition, an electronic version of the EIS will be made accessible through the CoG and TSL Internet sites.
+Copies (number to be advised) of the prepared EIS should be lodged with the Coordinator-General for distribution to Advisory Agencies for comment and review during the public review period.
+In addition, an electronic version of the EIS will be made accessible through either the CG or QR Internet sites.
 A quantity of the EIS documents should also be prepared for distribution to relevant interstate and intrastate libraries and other key Government offices.
 There is a preference for documents to be made available in CD ROM format, however a quantity of hard copy documents should also be produced.